State Street Scribe

 What the Matter?

 Mother Nina walks ahead.
 The winding dirt path meanders between trees and stumps, tire swings, the occasional overturned lawn chair.
 Here and there, one is surprised by a jarringly colorful portrait of a saint, painted on a placard about the size of a cutting board, the style decidedly faux Byzantine.
 The glossy, vibrantly colored boards are pleasantly out of place in this mild riot of flora and sun.
 To each of these beautiful, stylized portraits is appended a sanctified bit of sometimes ancient human tissue, the fragment viewed through a tiny metal-ringed porthole called a theca.
-I keep leaning in and squinting.
+I keep leaning in and squinting as we pass these unusual works of art and their in-built tissue samples.
 What do I hope to see?
 When I apologize for my frank fascination with these pieces of simple matter, Mother Nina schools me.

 “It’s not actually quite that simple,” she says.
 “When I die, you’re going to want to put me in the ground soon, because I’m going to start stinking…” She pauses for a good guffaw, and then continues.
 “But the saints—their relics are incorrupt.
 I’m just beginning to understand the physical dimension of faith.
 Matter…is not beside the point.
 Matter is very much to the point.
 Starting with the creation of it, the making of it.”